-Main objective of this project is to provide psychosocial support and medical assistance to the survivors of trauma and their families.
-Focus is also on working towards reducing the use of substances that create trauma, and in general to make the public and the stake holders aware of the survivor's needs in order to address the problems they are faced with.
+Main objective of this project is to provide psychosocial care/support and medical assistance to the survivors of trauma and their families.
+Focus is also on working towards reducing the use of substances that create trauma and in general to make the public and the stake holders aware of their needs to address the problems they face.